 We see a significant opportunity in the fast-paced evolution of drug delivery systems, especially in connection with biologic based therapies administered by injection.
-We believe that we can leverage this favorable trend in the drug delivery systems market by investing in further strengthening the integration of our drug containment and delivery capabilities in an effort to have the most compelling value proposition for our customers.
+We believe that we can leverage this favorable trend in the drug delivery systems market by investing in and strengthening the integration of our drug containment and delivery capabilities in an effort to have the most compelling value proposition for our customers.
 In particular, we believe that by increasing the integration of our offering we can attract business from emerging biotechnology customers who have an increasing inclination to outsource the non-core phases of their development and manufacturing processes.
 We intend to strengthen our design and development capabilities to secure "high-value" contract development and manufacturing programs for drug delivery devices, also leveraging our positive track-record in the space and our ability to develop proprietary systems.
+We believe we offer an efficient value proposition through our fully integrated end-to-end product solutions that offer customers the ability to streamline their DDS manufacturing and assembly through a single partner.